nilsjc/softsynth-testbed/README.md

-# A software synth test bed
+# My software synth test bed
 In this repository you will find experiments done with the PortAudio sound API.<br>
 PortAudio is a free and cross-platform sound API made by Ross Bencina.<br>
 [Read more about Portaudio here!](https://www.portaudio.com/)<br>
 You will also find experiments with a GUI, made with WXWidgets<br>
 To build the GUI you need to install wxwidgets on your system.
 I have done it on a Windows machine with mingw compiler.
 Read more about it down here.
 Unfortunately, it's not as simple process.<br>
 My plan in the future is to make a kind of modular synth.
 Meanwhile i will test different sound modules in the main.cpp loop.<br>
-So this repo will be a bit chaotic.
+This repo will be a bit chaotic.
 You will, however, find ready built programs(built for Windows) in the builtprogram folder.<br>
 ## Some build instructions
 ### How to build this project with mingw32 and cmake on Windows.
 It will build both projects "sound" and "gui"<br>